 highlight that temporal causality is important here (in contrast to always-on ledgers); give examples of ledger ways of implementations/ philosophies

 consider both individual nodes going offline; or them going offline in a cluster (both new set of problems but also a new set of solutions)

+Normal Situation:

+Typically situation depends on applications, however for an IoT device it is expected that not all of the client/IoT nodes will be online all the time.
+They may send pings and proof-of-presence time to time.

+Unexpected Situations:

+Depdening on a usecase some natural disaster or any attack might bring down the devices, they may not sending data during that period(Brigitta will contribute here).

 Scenarios: